-Protection Profile (PP)An implementation-independent set of security requirements for a category of TOEs that meet specific consumer needs.
+Protection Profile (PP) An implementation-independent set of security requirements for a category of TOEs that meet specific consumer needs mathematical sense.

-Prove This term refers to a formal analysis in its mathematical sense.
 It is completely rigorous in all ways.
-Typically, correspondence between two TSF representations at a high level of rigor.
+Typically, "prove" is used when there is a desire to show correspondence between two TSF representations at a high level of rigor.